Morisset/pySSN/README.md

 `pySSN -f s6302_n_c_init.py`

-And you can also call it from pithon session:
+And you can also call it from python session:

 `from pyssn.core.spectrum import main_loc`